-We’ve become semi-regular travellers between our current home of Boston and Washington D.C, making this trip 3 times in the past 9 months.
-Bell’s company’s home office is located in Bethesda, Maryland which is conveniently connected to D.C. via a short 20 minute metro ride.
+We’ve become semi-regular travelers between our current home of Boston and Washington D.C, making this trip 3 times in the past 9 months.
+Bell’s company’s home office is located in Bethesda, Maryland which is conveniently connected to Washington, D.C. via a short 20 minute metro ride.
 The first two times we flew but this time Alex decided to shave some money off a last minute plane ticket and booked an Amtrak train instead.
-Here’s some pros and cons of the travel options between Boston and D.C.
+Here’s some pros and cons of the travel options between Boston and Washington, DC.

 Bell has flown jetBlue on all 3 visits to D.C. from Boston and they’re our favorite American airline for service, complimentary in-flight entertainment and a modern fleet.
 They have direct flights to both Dulles, Reagan National Airport and Baltimore Airport, which is only around 30 miles from D.C.
 Reagan National is the most convenient airport for flying into D.C as it’s connected to Virginia, D.C. and Maryland via metro.
 From Dulles you’ll need to catch a shuttle if you don’t want to fork out for an expensive cab ride.
 Baltimore airport is connected to Washington D.C. via train to Union Station.

 We’ve seen jetBlue run $50 one way promotional fares between Boston and D.C.
 It’s an especially fantastic deal since one checked bag is included in their prices.
 Obviously prices are usually quite a bit higher and last minute this can be an expensive route.
 If you don’t have status with an airline you should probably choose jetBlue or Southwest Airlines over Delta, United, US Airways or American Airlines if the ticket price is the same because the former airlines include a complimentary checked bag, while the latter airlines charge around $25 each way.